Looking for easy meal planning ideas? Here’s how to make a balanced plant-based diet meal plan that is not a burden on your schedule nor taste buds.

 Third, draw yourself a table for seven days or for the number of days you’re designing your meal plan.

-Fill in the breakfasts with general choices such as grains and smoothies.
+Now, fill in the breakfasts with general choices such as grains and smoothies.

 When you have done that, go to Step 2 and decide on specific grains and fruits/vegetables for your smoothies depending on what you already have and baring seasonality and variety in mind.